 When it comes to giving medicines, however, you should consider all human meds as toxic to cats unless prescribed by a veterinarian.

-To prevent this, it would be a great idea for you to properly screen your windows and even your doors to keep your cat from becoming an escape artist or to avoid them from falling to their deaths.
+To prevent this, it would be an excellent idea for you to screen your windows even and adequately your doors to keep your cat from becoming an escape artist or to avoid them from falling to their deaths.

 Just to be safe, you can hire professional groomers or even a vet to conduct the claw clipping for you.

-Chocolates, for example, are known to be toxic for both cats and dogs because they contain methylxanthines which have been known to cause diarrhea, vomiting, and hyperactivity among many others.
+Chocolates, for example, are known to be toxic for dogs and cats because they contain methylxanthines, which have been known to cause diarrhea, vomiting, and hyperactivity, among many others.

-The best way to go with hiding your electric cords is by tucking them up behind the top of the blinds.
+The best way to cat proof your house when it comes to wiring si to go with hiding your electric cords is by tucking them up behind the top of the blinds.

 Cats, especially playful kittens, seem to be obsessed with balls of wool, yarn, or string.

 While it may be fun to watch them play around and get entangled, it’s definitely not worth the harm that may fall upon them.